yyberi/fmi-open-pv-forecast/readme.md

 **Notes:**
 - The forecast represents a somewhat ideal monofacial PV system, with a perfect open horizon, standard assumed losses and no snow accumulated on the panels.
 Real PV systems may deviate from this for various reasons.
 Such reasons include, for example:
-  - Shadows cast by trees and other structures
+  - Shadows cast by trees and other structures.
-  - Snow on top of the panels decreasing the PV production
+  - Snow on top of the panels decreasing the PV production.
-  - System-specific losses aren't accounted for properly
+  - System-specific losses aren't accounted for properly.
 - Weather forecasts are uncertain to some extent.
 - FMI Open Data values are expected hourly averages.
 - The forecast has been tested on real PV data from FMI’s Helsinki and Kuopio sites.